codersaiful/woo-product-table/readme.txt

 * Speed optimized for product table using shortcode.
 * Plugin init loaded on 'plugins_loaded' hook
 * Fixed: sku search issue fixed for variable and variation product.
+* Fixed: conditional checkbox and conditional Add to cart button - issue fix for All to cart all selected.
 * Bug fixed
 * Code Optimized